Best Indoor Electric Grill Review – Top 6 Hottest List for March, 2023 with Buying Guide

 This open indoor grill stands out because its heating element is fully embedded in the grill plate, which is the only way to reliably guarantee even heat distribution through the entire cooking space.
 It also happens to prepare food very well.

-We do have to mention the major drawback to this unit right away: you can’t put the grill plate in the dishwasher because of the embedded heating elements.
+We do have to mention the major drawback of this Delonghi unit right away: you can’t put the grill plate in the dishwasher because of the embedded heating elements.
 It’s non-stick, though, so it cleans up easily by hand; the drip catcher is dishwasher-safe.
 There’s a decent-sized cooking area (for an indoor grill, of course) and the tempered glass lid contains heat and steam to cook food faster and help the meat retain juices.

 The lid sits pretty close to the grill surface so don’t plan on grilling extremely thick meats, and we find that indoor open grills cook more like a combination grill/oven than an outdoor gas or charcoal grill.
 With that in mind, the finished products come out tender, tasty and “grill-like,” and it’s unrealistic to ask much more than that for the price.

 In-depth on the Delonghi BG24 Perfecto Indoor Grill: